Heroic Old-School Roleplaying

 - This may take some time, based on the rituals required (and the spellcaster’s schedule).

-- Some powerful magic items (ex: the Crystal Skull of Jund) are themselves capable of identifying (most) other magic items.
+- Some powerful magic items (ex: the Crystal Skull of Jund) are themselves capable of identifying (many) other magic items.

 Use